massoncheg/forgejo-docs/docs/user/pull-requests-and-git-flow.md

 **Warning** If you accidentally leaked sensitive data, say, leaked credentials, keep in mind that commits stay directly accessible, e.g., from the user activity tab or a Pull Request feed, for a while.
-Please contact us if you really need to remove such data from the public.
+Please contact your instance admin if you really need to remove such data from the public.